 - A director or company officer is an employee for PAYE purposes.

-- A director cannot claim the COVID-19 Grant for the Self Employed by virtue of holding the office of a director.
+- A director cannot claim the COVID-19 Grant for the Self Employed by holding the office of a director.

-- Company law dictates that director should be engaged under the terms of a service contract with their company.
+- Company law dictates that the director should be engaged.
+Under the terms of a service contract with their company.

-- A service contract does not automatically create an employment contract.
+- A service contract does not create an employment contract.

-- Many director/shareholders are remunerated in the most cost efficient method for their company: a mixture of low salary topped up by dividends.
+- Many directors/shareholders remunerated in the most cost-efficient method for their company. a mixture of low salary topped up by dividends.

 Pre-COVID-19 wrongful trading rule

-- As a director you should not allow the company to continue to trade on whilst you are knowingly insolvent: you potentially become liable for your company’s debts, including amounts due to HMRC.
+- As a director, you should not allow the company to continue to trade on whilst you are insolvent. you become liable for your company’s debts, including amounts due to HMRC.

 Furloughing for normally employee type duties: